-But how does Apple+ TV work, how do you access it and what exactly will it offer?
+But how does Apple TV Plus work, how do you access it and what exactly will it offer?
 And, crucially, when will it be available?
 Read on as we reveal all.

 What is Apple TV Plus?

 It's Apple's new TV and film streaming service.
 Apple has previously created original content offerings, such as Planet of the Apps and Carpool Karaoke, for its Apple Music streaming service, but this is a dedicated films and TV shows-only endeavour.

 Which devices support Apple TV Plus?

-The service will only be available through the new version of the Apple TV app.
-The app will arrive on iPhones and iPads and Apple TV streamers in over 100 countries via a May software update.
+The service will only be available through the latest version of the Apple TV app, which arrived on iPhones, iPads and Apple TV streamers (in over 100 countries) via a May software update.
 Macs will get the update in the autumn – we imagine before the service goes live.

 Apple has launched a promo channel on YouTube but it seems unlikely this will show anything more than trailers, so Apple TV Plus on YouTube won't come any time soon.

 Because Apple will hold the rights to every show and film on the service, it looks like you'll be able to download TV shows and movies to watch offline as well as stream on demand.
 All the content will be exclusive to the platform.